meysius/docs/phoenix/README.md

 config :app_name, AppNameWeb.Mailer,
   adapter: Bamboo.TestAdapter
 ```
+- To set it up for production, either use a standard smtp adaptor (you will need to install `bamboo_smtp` dependency), or use your emailing service provider adaptor which uses that provider api to send emails. for SES it is: https://github.com/kalys/bamboo_ses
+- For SES, first verify an identity (preferably your domain) and then create an IAM user with access to SES.
 - Add layout files: `web/templates/layout/email.(html/text).eex`
 - To make a namespace of templates like `web/templates/email/*`, add view below in `web/views`
 ```elixir